26 Oct Confronting the Negativity Bias

 In your brain, there are separate (though interacting) systems for negative and positive stimuli.
 At a larger scale, the left hemisphere is somewhat specialized for positive experiences while the right hemisphere is more focused on negative ones (this makes sense since the right hemisphere is specialized for gestalt, visual-spatial processing, so it’s advantaged for tracking threats coming from the surrounding environment).

 Negative stimuli produce more neural activity than do equally intense (e.g., loud, bright) positive ones.
 They are also perceived more easily and quickly.
 For example, people in studies can identify angry faces faster than happy ones; even if they are shown these images so quickly (just a tenth of a second or so) that they cannot have any conscious recognition of them, the ancient fight-or-flight limbic system of the brain will still get activated by the angry faces.

-The alarm bell of your brain — the amygdala (you’ve got two of these little almond-shaped regions, one on either side of your head) — uses about two-thirds of its neurons to look for bad news: it’s primed to go negative.
-Once it sounds the alarm, negative events and experiences get quickly stored in memory — in contrast to positive events and experiences, which usually need to be held in awareness for a dozen or more seconds to transfer from short-term memory buffers to long-term storage.
+The alarm bell of your brain — the amygdala (you’ve got two of these little almond-shaped regions, one on either side of your head) — uses many of its neurons to look for bad news: it’s primed to go negative in most people.
+Once it sounds the alarm, negative events and experiences get quickly stored in memory — in contrast to positive events and experiences, which are not prioritized in the same way.

 In effect, as I wrote in my last post, the brain is like Velcro for negative experiences but Teflon for positive ones.
 That’s why researchers have found that animals, including humans, generally learn faster from pain (alas) than pleasure.
 (For more on the neuropsychology of the negativity bias, and references, see the slide sets at my website.)